- March 16, 2015

-Following a spectacular all-around senior season, Carleton College forward Taylor Hanson was named to the D3hoops.com All-West Region Third Team.
-Hanson becomes the seventh Carleton men’s basketball player to be named to the D3hoops.com all-region team, and is the 12th Carleton men’s basketball player selected to any All-Region squad, with that group accumulating a total of 18 such honors.
+Following a spectacular all-around season, Carleton College forward Kevin Grow was named D3hoops.com West Region Rookie of the Year.
+Grow becomes the eighth Carleton men’s basketball player to earn D3hoops.com all-region recognition, and is the first ever Knight to earn Rookie of the Year honors.

 The ability to impact the game at both ends of the court earned Carleton College senior Shane McSparron a spot on both the 2014-15 MIAC Men’s Basketball All-Conference Team and the All-Defensive Team.
 The conference coaches also voted Carleton’s rookie forward Kevin Grow to the MIAC’s All-First Year Team.

 Saturday’s season finale loss at Bethel University closed one chapter for the Carleton College men’s basketball team and gave a further glimpse into the program’s future.
 Senior Shane McSparron capped his collegiate career with a 17-point effort in the 64-60 setback, while rookie Kevin Grow posted his eighth double-double of the year as he recorded career- and game-highs of 20 points and 16 rebounds.

 The most potent scoring option as of late for the Carleton College men’s basketball team is not a member of the starting lineup.
 Tianen Chen scored his season-high 22 points off the bench to spark the Knights to a 75-59 victory over Saint Mary’s University.
 Tonight's effort come on the heels of his game-high 18 points in Monday's victory.